gurwinderantal/crs/README.md

 ### Usage
 This library is currently able to connect to SynXis and Windsurfer central reservation systems.

 Build an array with all the credentials provided by your CRS provider.
-Add your API username, password and the SOAP body's `<POS>` element attributes.
-For example:
+This will be used in the SOAP request header.
 ```
 $credentials = [
     'username'   => 'MyUsername',
     'password'   => 'MyPassword',
-    'Code'       => 'Channel code',
-    'ID'         => 'Channel ID',
-    'ID_Context' => 'ID source eg. IATA, Synxis, Open Hospitality',
 ];
 ```
 The `username` and `password` keys *must* be present in your credential array, or else trying to instantiate a connector class will throw an exception.
-Other keys are optional but may lead to incorrect results.
+Other keys (such as `systemId`) are optional but may lead to incorrect results.
 Follow your CRS provider's documentation carefully.

 Instantiate a connector class for the CRS you want:
 ```